Bipartite extension graphs and the Duflo--Serganova functor: Functors

 \subsection{Remark on Gruson-Serganova type character formulae}

 Let $\cB$ one of the blocks of atypicality $1$ considered in Section~\ref{sectatyp1}.
-Then $\Gamma(\chi)$ is one of the graphs appeared in~\ref{osp22},\ref{osp32} and we call $\lambda_0$ a {\em ground-state} (notice that the graph ${\Gamma}(\chi)$ has fewer automorphisms than $\Ext(\chi)$ and that $\lambda_0$ is uniquely defined in terms of $\Gamma(\chi)$).
+Then $\Gamma^{\chi}$ is one of the graphs appeared in~\ref{osp22}, \ref{osp32} and we call $\lambda_0$ a {\em Kostant weight}; notice that $\lambda_0$ is uniquely defined in terms of $\Gamma^{\chi}$ which has fewer automorphisms than $\Ext(\chi)$.